-- routes that originated in an outpatient attendance use the outpatient source of referral of that attendance as the 'start-point' code - routes that originated in an inpatient episode use the inpatient method of admission as the 'start-point' code - routes where inpatient or outpatient data were unavailable the start-point codes may be assigned as null or unknown (this also includes DCOs)
+- routes that originated in an outpatient attendance use the outpatient source of referral of that attendance as the start-point code - routes that originated in an inpatient episode use the inpatient method of admission as the start-point code - routes where inpatient or outpatient data were unavailable the start-point codes may be assigned as null or unknown (this also includes DCOs)

-A list of all possible 'start-point' codes is provided in Appendix 3.
+A list of all possible start-point codes is provided in Appendix 3.

-2.9 Assigning the detailed Route to Diagnosis code
+Assigning the detailed Route to Diagnosis code

-For each patient, a route end-point, the pathway group and the route start-point were derived and an overall detailed route code was defined by the concatenation of these 3 codes in the specific order: end-point-pathway group-start-point (eg IP-02-O03).
+For each patient, a route end-point, the pathway group and the route start-point were derived and an overall detailed route code was defined by the concatenation of these 3 codes in the specific order: end-point-pathway group-start-point (for example, IP-02-O03).
 This resulted in a total of 70 distinct routes to diagnosis codes, listed in Appendix 1.

-2.10 Assigning the broad Route to Diagnosis category
+Assigning the broad route to Diagnosis category

 To be useful for analytical purposes these must be aggregated into a manageable number of broader categories.
-Upon examination 2 categories were identified which represent qualitatively different routes (Screen Detected and Death Certificate Only).
-Three routes reflect the urgency of referral (Emergency, Two-week Wait Referral and other GP referral).
-Two further routes represent cases for which the route apparently started in secondary care (Inpatient Electives and Other Outpatients) and, finally, one reflects cases with no useful information available on the route to diagnosis (Unknowns).
+Upon examination 2 categories were identified which represent qualitatively different routes - screen-detected and DCO.
+Three routes reflect the urgency of referral (Emergency, TWW referral and other GP referral).
+Two further routes represent cases for which the route apparently started in secondary care (Inpatient Electives and Other Outpatients) and, finally, one reflects cases with no useful information available on the Route to Diagnosis (UNs).
 These 8 groups are detailed below:

-- GP Referral: includes routine and urgent referrals where the patient was not referred under the Two Week Wait referral route - Two Week Wait: urgent GP referrals with a suspicion of cancer - Emergency Presentation: an emergency route via A&E, emergency GP referral, emergency transfer, emergency admission or attendance - Other Outpatient: an elective route starting with an outpatient appointment that is either a self-referral, consultant to consultant referral, other or unknown referral (these referrals would not include patients originally referred under the Two Week Wait referral route) - Screen Detected: flagged by the cancer registry as detected via the breast or cervical screening programmes - Inpatient Elective: where no earlier information can be found prior to admission from a waiting list, booked or planned - DCO: diagnosis by death certificate only - Unknown: no relevant data available from IP or OP HES or from NCWT or screening
+- GP referral includes routine and urgent referrals where the patient was not referred under the TWW referral route - Two-Week Wait urgent GP referrals with a suspicion of cancer - emergency presentation an emergency route via accident and emergency (A&E), emergency GP referral, emergency transfer, emergency admission or attendance - other outpatient an elective route starting with an outpatient appointment that is either a self-referral, consultant to consultant referral, other or unknown referral (these referrals would not include patients originally referred under the TWW referral route) - screen-detected flagged by the cancer registry as detected via the breast or cervical screening programmes - inpatient elective: where no earlier information can be found prior to admission from a waiting list, booked or planned - DCO: diagnosis by death certificate only - Unknown: no relevant data available from IP or OP HES or from NCWT or screening